usnistgov/dioptra/docs/source/explanation/components/param-types-explanation.rst

 Plugin Parameter Types are used primarily to validate that the outputs of a plugin are compatible with the inputs of another plugin in which its outputs are used.
+Plugin Parameter types are effectively a way of ensuring compatibility among plugins and artifacts, similarly to how types are used in modern programming languages to ensure that the parameters to a function are compatible with the object being passed in.

 When plugin function tasks are created, each parameter is assigned a parameter type from the list of registered types.
 Similarly, each output of the function is assigned parameter types.
-During validation of an entrypoint, these types are used to verify compatibility between the inputs and outputs of different steps.
+During validation of an entrypoint, these types are used to verify compatibility between the inputs and outputs of different steps, including artifact loading and usage.

 .. _explanation-plugin-parameter-types-structures: